The Childhood Glaucoma Research Network (CGRN) is an international network of physicians & scientists dedicated to changing the lives of children

 The CGRN was organized in 2011 to facilitate collaboration between thought leaders from leading eye care centers around the world.
 The CGRN aims to utilize each member’s unique expertise and understanding of pediatric eye disease and glaucoma to promote progress in research and improve care of childhood glaucoma.

-Initial workday in creating the CGRN was led by the voluntary efforts of a number of pediatric glaucoma specialists in the United States and United Kingdom.
+The initial work in creating the CGRN was led by the voluntary efforts of a number of pediatric glaucoma specialists in the United States and United Kingdom.
 Dr. Alana Grajewski, glaucoma and pediatric glaucoma specialist from the University of Miami, organized the group and established financial support from the GL Foundation for Children with Glaucoma, the University of Minnesota Ophthalmology and Visual Neurosciences, and the Minnesota Lions Vision Foundation.
-The Childhood Glaucoma Research Network is now supported and administered by faculty and staff at Bascom Palmer Eye Institute's The Samuel & Ethel Balkan International Pediatric Glaucoma Center and the GL Foundation for Children with Glaucoma.
+The Childhood Glaucoma Research Network is now supported and administered by faculty and staff at Bascom Palmer Eye Institute's The Samuel & Ethel Balkan International Pediatric Glaucoma Center.

 Prior to the creation of the CGRN, physicians worldwide were using different language to describe what they were experiencing with patients with pediatric glaucoma.
 Within 12 months, the CGRN successfully proposed the first International Consensus Classification of childhood glaucoma to serve as the foundation for future research.
 The classification is now recognized worldwide as the classification for childhood glaucoma, reaching consensus agreement at the Ninth World Glaucoma Association Consensus and has been adopted by the American Board of Ophthalmology.